ctaylo21/webpack-plugin-boilerplate/README.md

 ## Usage

->This example code is already written in the repo.
+>This example code is already written in `src/index.js`.
 To see the demo plugin in action, you shouldn't need to write any new code.
 This is just a walkthrough of how it was written.

 ### Writing The Plugin